layercak3/mpvif/README.md

 ## License

 The [patches to mpv](https://github.com/layercak3/mpv/tree/mpvif) are licensed under LGPL-2.1-or-later.
-Other code in this repository is licensed under GPL-3.0-or-later, see COPYING.
+The C plugin in mpvif-plugin/ as a whole is licensed under GPL-3.0-or-later, see COPYING.

 ## Similar projects